 People with familial hypercholesterolemia may need to avoid eggs.

-They are a great source of high-quality protein, as well as several important vitamins and minerals.
+Eggs are a particularly nutrient-rich food.
+They are a great source of high quality protein, as well as several important vitamins and minerals.

-Bottom Line: Eggs are high in a number of important vitamins and minerals, along with high-quality protein.
+Eggs are high in a number of important vitamins and minerals, along with high quality protein.

 Studies show that eating eggs can have various health benefits.
 These include:

-- Help keep you full: Several studies show that eggs promote fullness and help control hunger so you eat less at your next meal (34, 35, 36).
+- Help keep you full.
+Several studies show that eggs promote fullness and help control hunger so you eat less at your next meal (

-- Promote weight loss: The high-quality protein in eggs increases metabolic rate and can help you lose weight (37, 38, 39).
+- Promote weight loss.
+The high quality protein in eggs increases metabolic rate and can help you lose weight (

-- Protect brain health: Eggs are an excellent source of choline, which is important for your brain (40, 41).
+- Protect brain health.
+Eggs are an excellent source of choline, which is important for your brain (

-- Reduce eye disease risk: The lutein and zeaxanthin in eggs help protect against eye diseases like cataracts and macular degeneration (13, 42, 43).
+- Reduce eye disease risk.
+The lutein and zeaxanthin in eggs help protect against eye diseases like cataracts and macular degeneration (

-- Decrease inflammation: Eggs may reduce inflammation, which is linked to various diseases (11, 20).
+- Decrease inflammation.
+Eggs may reduce inflammation, which is linked to various health conditions (

-Eggs help you stay full, may promote weight loss and help protect your brain and eyes.
+Eggs help you stay full, may promote weight loss, and help protect your brain and eyes.
 They may also reduce inflammation.

-In most cases, they do not increase cholesterol levels much.
-Even when they do, they often increase HDL (the "good") cholesterol and modify the shape and size of LDL in a way that reduces disease risk.
+For most people, eating eggs does not increase cholesterol levels much.
+Even when they do, they often increase HDL (good) cholesterol and modify the shape and size of LDL (bad) cholesterol in a way that reduces disease risk.